sanjaysharmajw/smart_qr_scanner/README.md

 | Phone   | `tel:number`                       |
 | Contact | vCard 3.0 (`BEGIN:VCARD…END:VCARD`)|

-The rendered QR code includes the mandatory 4-module quiet zone on all sides and passes standard scanner validation.
-Users can copy the data, save the QR image to the gallery, or share it as a PNG.
+The rendered QR code uses `PrettyQrSquaresSymbol` with `PrettyQrQuietZone.standard` — standard sharp square modules with the required 4-module quiet zone — ensuring reliable scanning by all standard QR readers.
+Users can copy the data or save the QR image to the gallery.

 ### Use `QrView` standalone